 - Drive and Dine - Drive and Dine is a touring activity where members get to know each other better and enjoy their cars in a social, non-competitive atmosphere.
 A Drive and Dine event typically consists of a meeting place followed by a casual drive through the country, and lunch, dinner or other fun activity or libations.
 The meeting point is usually someplace convenient in Virginia or Maryland.

-- Drivers' Education (DE) - The DE program is an event at a racetrack designed so that participants can improve their driving skills and acquire better understanding of vehicle dynamics and driving safety.
+- Driver Education (DE) - The DE program is an event at a racetrack designed so that participants can improve their driving skills and acquire better understanding of vehicle dynamics and driving safety.
 Participants will experience first-hand the capabilities of high-performance automobiles in a controlled, closed-course environment and acquire skills that will enhance safer vehicle operation in all driving situations.

 - Rally - A rally can be competitive or for fun.
 The objective of a rally is to follow a course, usually on public roads, to the precise details specified in the rules for that particular rally.
 Competitive rallies dictate a certain schedule for the checkpoints along the way.
 Points are deducted by arriving at the checkpoint either early or late.
 Fun rallies may include a gimmick (poker rally, regional interest).
 Part of the challenge with a fun rally is to discover the intended route, which may require other skills such as solving a puzzle or looking for obscure reference points.
 Rally also occasionally offers Fun Runs and Brunches.

-- Club Racing - Porsche Club of America Club Racing is highly competitive car club that went racing.
+- Club Racing - Porsche Club of America Club Racing is highly competitive car club racing.
 While it is amateur racing, it is true wheel-to-wheel racing and is therefore only for qualified drivers, just like the professionals.
-This distinguishes it from Autocross where you are racing against the clock, and from Drivers' Education (DE), which is not competitive in any way.
+This distinguishes it from Autocross where you are racing against the clock, and from Driver Education (DE), which is not competitive in any way.